Exploration-Lab/BookSQL/README.md

 Text-to-SQL system developed on BookSQL will be robust at handling various types of accounting databases.
 The total size of the dataset is 1 million.
 The dataset is prepared under financial experts' supervision, and the dataset's statistics are provided in below table.
 The dataset consists of 27 businesses, and each business has around 35k - 40k transactions.

 Our contributions can be summarized as below:
 * We create a new and large-scale Text-to-SQL financial dataset referred to as BookSQL.
 The dataset consists of a financial-accounts database of 1 million records.
 The corresponding natural language queries are designed to address various practical intricacies of the accounting domain.
 BookSQL has 100k Query-SQL pairs which is about 1.25 times the existing largest Text-2-SQL dataset: WikiSQL.
-In particular, for designing the queries, we consulted financial experts to understand various practical use cases. %We also plan to create a leaderboard where researchers can benchmark various Text-to-SQL models for the accounting domain.
+In particular, for designing the queries, we consulted financial experts to understand various practical use cases.
+We also plan to create a leaderboard where researchers can benchmark various Text-to-SQL models for the accounting domain.

     **Dataset** | **\#Size** | **#DB** | **#D** | **#T/DB** | **Domain** | **ORDER BY** | **GROUP BY** | **NESTED**
     |------|-----|-----|-----|-----|-----|-----|-----|-----|